Jose Trevino Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have a 4.32 team ERA that ranks 17th across all league pitching staffs.
+- The Orioles have a 4.29 team ERA that ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to give up 104 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Orioles pitchers combine to allow 106 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Kremer gets the start for the Orioles, his 18th of the season.
-He is 8-4 with a 5.04 ERA and 82 strikeouts in 91 2/3 innings pitched.

-- In his last appearance on Friday against the Minnesota Twins, the right-hander tossed three innings, giving up seven earned runs while surrendering seven hits.
+- In his last outing on Saturday against the Minnesota Twins, the righty went six innings, allowing one earned run while surrendering seven hits.

+- In 15 games this season, the 26-year-old has put up an ERA of 3.58, with 8.5 strikeouts per nine innings.
+Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.